In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

 }

-You find the complete source code for this version of the app with Dexie and the native IndexedDB version on GitHub.
+You can find the complete source code for this version of the app with Dexie and the native IndexedDB version on GitHub.